 Updates on current conditions are provided as part of our Reef Health Incident Response System.

-Forecast from the Bureau of Meteorology
+Summary of past forecast from the Australian Bureau of Meteorology

 Sea surface temperature (°C)